Cottage Cheese: The New Dairy King?

-Protein packed and rich in calcium, cottage cheese used to be written off as old folks’ food, but new research and nutrition trends are steering the younger set back to this healthful, creamy treat.
+Protein-packed and rich in calcium, cottage cheese used to be written off as old folks’ food, but new research and nutrition trends are steering the younger set back to this healthful, creamy treat.

-Cottage cheese has never been a fad for Westby Cooperative Creamery.
+Cottage cheese has never been a fad for Westby Creamery.
 As Wisconsin’s only plant that still produces cottage cheese, the Creamery prides itself on making this silky soft food the old-fashioned way – in small vats.

 Like fashion trends, food fads rise and fall.
 In the 1950s, for example, low-fat diets became popular as a method to combat heart disease in American males.
 Later, research indicated this high-carb way of eating contributed to obesity.

-In the 1960s Robert Atkins, an American physician and cardiologist, created a nutrition plan based on close control of carbohydrate consumption and emphasis on protein and fat as the primary source of daily calories.
+In the 1960s Robert Atkins, an American physician, and cardiologist created a nutrition plan based on close control of carbohydrate consumption and emphasis on protein and fat as the primary source of daily calories.

 The Atkin’s diet, as it was called, aimed to decrease a person’s weight thereby improving high blood pressure and cardiovascular disease.
 As with most weight-loss nutrition plans, improved cholesterol and blood sugar levels can be achieved, at least temporarily.

-The popularity of a high fat, high protein diet has had a reemergence over the last two years via the ketogenic diet, or keto diet, which involves drastically reducing carbohydrate intake and replacing it with fat.
+The popularity of high fat, high protein diet has had a reemergence over the last two years via the ketogenic diet, or keto diet, which involves drastically reducing carbohydrate intake and replacing it with fat.
 This reduction in carbs puts a body into a metabolic state called ketosis.
 Ketosis is when the body doesn’t have enough glucose for energy, so it burns stored fats instead.

 Cottage cheese is also low in calories and sugar.
-It has just four grams of sugar per half cup, while vanilla yogurt has about 23 grams.
+It has just four grams of sugar per half-cup, while vanilla yogurt has about 23 grams.

 These nutritional factors, and the innumerable ways to dress up this mild, fresh dairy food, has increased demand.
 Globally, packaged cottage cheese is expected to grow at a rate of 9.73% from now until 2022, according to a Research and Market report.
 And while cottage cheese represents just two percent of all U.S. cheese sales, this renaissance is most welcome by Westby Cooperative Creamery’s farmer-owners, who are suffering the effects of years of poor milk prices, poor weather and trade issues.

 These challenges continue to drive small family farms out of business every day in Wisconsin.
-In fact, an average of two close each day in the state, which makes the increased popularity of cottage cheese not just convenient for Westby but critical.
+In fact, an average of two close each day in the state, which makes the increased popularity of cottage cheese not just convenient for Westby Creamery but critical.